The most important things first:

-Usually the koi that reach the 70cm mark (often younger then 2 years) are sold there immediately, because in Indonesia they don't have the customers for larger koi.
+Usually the koi that reach the 70cm mark (often younger then 2 years) are sold there immediately, because in Indonesia they don't have the customers for bigger koi.
+Further is the weather related risk in the Mudponds during the rainy season too high.
+Unfortunately, due to the enormous rain coming down in a very short time in the raining season, the PH in the mudponds often falls down too much and a lot of koi die during one night.
 So it is common practice not to keep fish longer than 60 or 70cm in the mudponds.
-That's why we saw only a very few of them.
+That's why we saw only a very few of them which were bigger.

 Of course we had many thoughts about the sensitivity of Indonesian koi during our witerperiods at the beginning.
 It was important for us to talk to people who have a neutral scientific point of view about this topic.
 So we talked to the chief of our veterinarian office, because she is really experienced in the topic of carp biology.
 She argued just as we thought:

 A Koi belongs to the genus of Cyprinus Carpio.
 This means that he is a poikilotherm fish.
 This biological characteristic can not be lost by breeding in tropical temperatures within 50 years of koi breeding!
 This means that the koi of course could get problems if the temperature is swinging too fast because the fish tries to adjust the body temperature to the outside temperature.
 However, if that happens in the usual slow steps, then this is no problem for a koi bred in Indonesia, as it is for the Japanese koi.

 Incidentally, the japanese koi have never experienced a winterperiod too.
 They are harvested from the mudponds before the beginning of the cold season and taken to the glasshouses.